DariaPy/COVID_UCSD_Project/README.md

 - no, strict response to COVID-19 in 2020 and better funding healthcare systems in 2019 are not significantly correlated;

-- no, correlation between confirmed cases and government response over time is strong.
+- yes, correlation between confirmed cases and government response over time is strong.

 ### Note: I explore indicators using Russia, Canada, USA, China and Brazil to describe and compare trends.
 I also plotted world’s average data to provide additional context to comparisons.